uboslinux/ubos-website/content/docs/developers/faq/setup-developer-vm-apple-silicon-parallels.md

 ### Create a virtual appliance for distribution

-1. In VirtualBox, right-click on the powered-off virtual machine `ubosdev`, and select "Export to OCI...".
+1. In the Parallels Control Center, right-click on the "ubosdev" VM and select "Prepare for transfer".

-1. In "Format settings", select "Open Virtualization Format 2.0"

-1. Change the file name:
+1. Click "Continue" and wait for the "Packing" process to finish.
+The VM now has subtitle "Package" and the gears icon has disappeared.

+1. Right-click on the VM again, and select "Show in Finder".

-   * add the current date into the file name and the processor architecture, e.g.
+1. Copy the file.
+Rename the copy and add the current date into the file name and the processor architecture, e.g. `ubosdev-aarch64-20221123.pvmp`.
-     `ubosdev-x86_64-20221121.ova`.

-   * Make sure to write into a directory that VirtualBox has access to, such as `~/VirtualBox VMs` -- VirtualBox may not have access to the `~/Documents` folder on the Mac and produce an obscure error message.

-1. In "MAC Address Policy", select "Strip all network adapter MAC addresses".

-1. In "Additionally", select "Write Manifest file" but not "Include ISO image files" and click "Next".

-1. In the "Appliance settings", accept the defaults and click "Finish".

-1. Writing the file will take a bit.

-1. Upload the created `ubosdev-xxxx.ova` file.
+1. Upload the created `ubosdev-xxxx.pvmp` file.

-For how to use this VM, go to {{% pageref "/docs/developers/setup/virtualbox.md" %}}.
+For how to use this VM, go to {{% pageref "/docs/developers/setup/parallels.md" %}}.